F2Freestylers: Talent agencies

 In 2018, Wingrove and Lynch established a football management agency, F2 Talent, despite neither being a licensed intermediary with the FA.
 The agency courted controversy over the use of a photo publicising a newly signed young player, violating the FA's policy to not promote players under the age of 15.

 Also in 2018, the duo founded F2 Revolution, an agency aimed at recruiting 'social talent'.

 Other ventures

 Lynch signed a short-term semi-professional contract with Billericay Town in 2017, playing in the Isthmian Premier League.
-He registered his first goal for the club on 3 October 2017, scoring Billericay's fifth goal in a 6–1 win against Hungerford Town in the FA Cup.
+He registered his first goals for the club on 3 October 2017, scoring Billericay's fifth and sixth goal in a 7–1 win against Hungerford Town in the FA Cup.
 After being absent from the team for several matches in late 2017, the club revealed on Twitter that it had been agreed with Lynch that his work as part of the F2Freestylers would take priority over playing for Billericay.
+Billericay went on to win the league, giving Lynch a winner's medal.
+He played eight total matches.

 Lynch also posts short videos to his TikTok account, on which he has a following of over 11.3 million users.